Zachary Leader

+Zachary Leader (born 1946) is an emeritus Professor of English Literature at the University of Roehampton.

+Early life and education

+Leader was born and raised in the U.S. but has lived for over forty years in the United Kingdom.
+He has dual British and American citizenship.

-Zachary Leader (born 1946) is an Emeritus Professor of English Literature at the University of Roehampton.
-He was an undergraduate at Northwestern University, and did graduate work at Trinity College, Cambridge and Harvard University, where he was awarded a PhD in English in 1977.
-Although born and raised in the U.S. he has lived for over forty years in the U.K., and has dual British and American citizenship.
+Leader was an undergraduate at Northwestern University, and did graduate work at Trinity College, Cambridge and Harvard University, where he was awarded a PhD in English in 1977.

+Career

 His best-known works are The Letters of Kingsley Amis (2001), The Life of Kingsley Amis (2007), a finalist for the 2008 Pulitzer Prize in Biography, and The Life of Saul Bellow: To Fame and Fortune, 1915-1964 (2015), which was shortlisted for the Wingate Prize in the U.K. The Life of Saul Bellow: Love and Strife 1965 to 2005 was published in 2018.

 He has written and edited a dozen books, including both volumes of the Saul Bellow biography, and is General Editor of The Oxford History of Life-Writing, a seven-volume series published by OUP.
-A recipient of Guggenheim, Whiting, Huntington, Leverhulme and British Academy Fellowships, he is also a Fellow of the Royal Society of Literature.
+He is a recipient of Guggenheim, Whiting, Huntington, Leverhulme and British Academy Fellowships.
+He is also a Fellow of the Royal Society of Literature.